Seeking assistance for harassment and discrimination concerns (PEC)

 The International University of Japan (hereinafter referred to as “IUJ”) adopts the International University of Japan Professional Ethics Committee Guidelines (hereinafter, referred to as “Guidelines“) based on Article 6 of the International University of Japan Professional Ethics Committee Regulations.

-If and when a case of any form of harassment arises on the IUJ campus, the Professional Ethics Committee (hereinafter, referred to as “PEC”) stands ready to handle the matter quickly, fairly and confidentially.
-These Guidelines describe the PEC: how the PEC intends to help prevent, but if necessary, handle cases of harassment at IUJ.
+If and when a case of any form of harassment or discrimination arises on the IUJ campus, the Professional Ethics Committee (hereinafter, referred to as “PEC”) stands ready to handle the matter quickly, fairly and confidentially.
+These Guidelines describe the PEC: how the PEC intends to help prevent, but if necessary, handle cases of harassment and discrimination at IUJ.

 Mission and Activities of PEC

-The PEC aims to provide education and awareness of issues and circumstances involving Respect, Cross-cultural Understanding, Global Professionalism, Good Citizenship, and various forms of Harassment.
-By providing information on what constitutes a high standard of professional ethics – acceptable behavior in the workplace and with colleagues – and the difficult theme of harassment, PEC hopes to deter and prevent any form of harassment on the IUJ campus while raising the standards of professionalism and mutual respect in our global community.
+The PEC aims to provide education and awareness of issues and circumstances involving Respect, Cross-cultural Understanding, Global Professionalism, Good Citizenship, and various forms of harassment and discrimination.
+By providing information on what constitutes a high standard of professional ethics – acceptable behavior in the workplace and with colleagues – and the difficult themes of harassment and discrimination, PEC hopes to deter and prevent any form of harassment and discrimination on the IUJ campus while raising the standards of professionalism and mutual respect in our global community.

-The PEC’s primary activities focus on education and awareness to foster cross-cultural understanding and deter interpersonal conflict.
+The PEC’s primary activities focus on education and awareness to foster cross-cultural understanding and deter interpersonal conflict and discrimination.
 While always adhering to the principals of fairness and neutrality and aiming to increase the community’s understanding and practice of sound ethical standards, the PEC may offer:

-l Workshops presented by PEC members on topics related to respect, professionalism and harassment on campus – classroom, dorms and in the workplace
+- Workshops presented by PEC members on topics related to respect, professionalism, harassment and discrimination on campus – classroom, dorms and in the workplace.

-l Guest speakers on relevant topics from “What makes a professional” to “Cultural Communication skills” to “Work Ethic Pointers” to “Sexual Harassment – Definitions and Awareness” etc.
+- Guest speakers on relevant topics from “What Makes a Professional” to “Cultural Communication and Sensitivity Skills” to “Work Ethic Pointers” to “Sexual Harassment – Definitions and Awareness,” etc.

-l Training programs for those preparing to handle cases involving harassment – both at IUJ and in future management related work capacities world wide.
+- Training programs for those preparing to handle cases involving harassment and discrimination– both at IUJ and in future management related work capacities worldwide.

-l Quick and appropriate assistance and response (through the ICAs and FIC as described below) to resolve cases involving any form of harassment.
+- Quick and appropriate assistance and response (through the ICAs and FIC as described below) to resolve cases involving any form of harassment and discrimination.

 Please refer to the PDF file for the full guidelines which includes:

-- Roles of PEC members, Informal Complaint Advisors, and the IUJ community
+- Roles of PEC members, Informal Complaint Advisers, and the IUJ community

 - Procedures for receiving assistance with any issues informally, or formally through a Formal Investigations Committee (including IFC procedures)

-- Advice and guidance to campus residents on preventing issues of harassment at IUJ.
+- Advice and guidance to campus residents on preventing issues of harassment and discrimination at IUJ.